openelb/website/content/en/docs/getting-started/usage/use-porter-in-bgp-mode.md

    ![bgp-routes-cluster](/images/docs/getting-started/usage/use-porter-in-bgp-mode/bgp-routes-cluster.jpg)

-   If `spec.externalTrafficPolicy` in the [Service YAML configuration](#step-6-create-a-service) is set to `Local`, only Kubernetes cluster nodes that contain pods are used as the next hops.
+   If `spec.externalTrafficPolicy` in the [Service YAML configuration](#step-6-create-a-service) is set to `Local`, only Kubernetes cluster nodes that contain Pods are used as the next hops.

    ![bgp-routes-local](/images/docs/getting-started/usage/use-porter-in-bgp-mode/bgp-routes-local.jpg)